wessenstam/stageworkshop/documentation/guidebook.md

     - Estimate the count of your audience, reserve a HPOC cluster for every 25 attendees.
       - Budget for extra people to attend at the last moment and expect last minute attrition as well.
       - Confirm your dates.
+      - Think about bringing Nutanix schwag: stickers, t-shirts, etc. for giveaways.
     - Ask questions not covered here in Slack to the Global Sales Technical Enablement team, first see the pinned items in each channel:
       - __#technology-bootcamps:__ for customer and prospect bootcamps
       - __#hands-on-workshops:__ for Nutanix Partner and SE workshops